mjhorvath/Mikali-Map-Collection-for-HWRM/DataMikaliMaps/docs/HWR_MikaliMaps_readme.txt

 1.21.0 - 2015/03/30
 • Redesigned "(4P) Metaball Madness" to be a FFA random map with better-looking blobs.
-• Added some easyPatches to "(4P) Metaball Madness", and reduced the number of the largest asteroids in the surrounding area.
+• Added some randomPatches to "(4P) Metaball Madness", and reduced the number of the largest asteroids in the surrounding area.
 • Changed the way wall panels are selected and placed in "(8P) Greek Cross Fractal".
-• Added some easyPatches to "(8P) Greek Cross Fractal".
+• Added some randomPatches to "(8P) Greek Cross Fractal".
 • Switched to using a different texture for the wall panel objects.

 1.20.0 - 2015/03/26